Taco Bell Crunchy Tacos

 How to Make Taco Bell Crunchy Tacos

-It is best to prepare the seasoned beef for this Taco Bell tacos recipe ahead of time.
+It is best to prepare the seasoned beef for this Taco Bell tacos recipe beforehand.

 To make the seasoned beef:

-1. Mix together the masa harina, crushed beef bouillon cube, and seasonings in a bowl.
+1. Mix the masa harina, crushed beef bouillon cube, and seasonings in a bowl.

 homemade Taco Bell meat seasoning in a bowl.